 Detailed landscape plans for the entry feature open space will be finalized at time of Final Development Plan.

-Reserve A – A green space of approximately 1.48 acres shall be provided in Subarea A and shown on the Preliminary Development Plan.
-This open may include a retention pond, gazebo or 4-post shelter, path, entry feature and will be landscaped for active use.
+Reserve A – A green space of approximately 1.157 acres shall be provided in Subarea A. This open may include a retention pond, gazebo or 4-post shelter, path, entry feature and will be landscaped for active use.

-Reserve B - A green space of approximately 0.28 acres shall be provided in Subarea B as shown on the Preliminary Development Plan.
-This green may include an entry feature and be landscaped for primarily passive use.
+Reserve B - A green space of approximately 0.27 acres shall be provided in Subarea B. This green may include an entry feature and be landscaped for primarily passive use.

-Reserve C – A green space of approximately 0.86 acres shall be provided in Subarea C and shown on the Preliminary Development Plan.
-This open space shall have a retention pond, benches and be landscaped for passive use.
+Reserve C – A green space of approximately 0.96 acres shall be provided in Subarea C. This open space shall have a retention pond, benches and be landscaped for passive use.

 To be agreed upon between the Home Owners Association and the City Engineer a Cost Sharing Agreement for the costs of care and maintenance of the two (2) storm water ponds.